-- The protocol translator does not change the source address it uses for syslog messages after the address is no longer valid.
-The correct behavior is for a new address to be selected.
-A workaround is to reload the protocol translator after a reconfiguration that has invalidated the address the protocol translator was using to source syslog messages.
-[CSCdi04906] - The stopbits 1.5 command is never written to nonvolatile RAM or to remote network configuration files, even for lines that have been configured using it.
-[CSCdi05124] - The debug ? command does not show serial options if the only serial interface type is HSSI.
-[CSCdi07674] - Entering multiple logging buffered commands without an intervening no logging buffered command can cause meaningless output to be included in the output of the show logging command.
+- The stopbits 1.5 command is never written to nonvolatile RAM or to remote network configuration files, even for lines that have been configured using it.
+[CSCdi05124] - Entering multiple logging buffered commands without an intervening no logging buffered command can cause meaningless output to be included in the output of the show logging command.
 [CSCdi08459]